 Review the justification from the SEDAR 15 AW for deviation from the SEDAR 15 DW recommendations regarding inclusion of pre-MRFSS recreational data.
 Review these data sources and comment on the appropriateness of their inclusion in the update.

-Review the discard mortality rates applied in the baseline and consider whether alternative values should be explored through sensitivity analyses.
+Perform a rigorous review of discard mortality rates applied in the baseline assessment and of the estimates derived therefrom.
+Consider whether alternative values should be explored through sensitivity runs.
+Provide rational for selection of alternative values.
+Identify any new information pertinent to discards.
+Assure all benchmark and newly identified reference materials are available via the SEDAR website.

+Convene topical work groups, to meet through webinar, to address the previous 2 bullets concerning historical data and discard mortality rates.

 3. Document any changes in assessment methodology incorporated in the update as well as revisions to the SEDAR 15 benchmark assessment that may have occurred following the SEDAR 15 Review.